ChrisDiVincenzo/Summer2021/week1.md

 ### May 25

 Applying for jobs...
 Do I want to be an assistant professor more than high school art teacher?
 Which is more realistic? or go back to being equipment tech person?
 B&H and RFCUNY contacts... will I start working on projects again soon?

+thinking about writing again... should I write some random stuff for future content? picturing a written work with my twisted creatures crwaling around it

+do I want to make more creatures right now? do I want to make a program? what do I feel like doing?
+Can I take a breath and not feel bad about not wanting to do stuff for fun?
+I still want to do stuff though.
+There is a difference there.

+take a break from applying to jobs tomorrow and just work on some fun stuff...

+its all about balance

+should also find a bunch of good resources to help stay up to date on art stuff...